hagenhaus/hagenhaus-com/en/docs/hhdatalist/themes/index.md

     });
     ```

-    Be aware, however, that if, subsequently, you delete any properties from your full theme, HHDataList, needing default colors for the deleted properties, will use its own default *themeDefaults* option which consists of various blue shades.
+    Be aware, however, that if, subsequently, you delete any properties from your full theme, HHDataList, needing default colors for the deleted properties, will use its own default *themeDefaults* which consists of various blue shades.

 # Theme properties